Why Soft Skills?

 “You cannot continuously improve interdependent systems and processes until you progressively perfect interdependent, interpersonal relationships.” ~Stephen Covey, author

-While many organisations have set structures for in-house training, most of them focus only on the methodology of best practices of the organisation and the technical requirements of industries or professions.
-These hard skills are essential but cannot stand without the support of soft skills.
+While many organisations have established structures for in-house training, most focus only on the organisation's methodology, best practices, and the technical requirements of industries or professions.

 Excellent interpersonal skills are not familiar to all.
 The misconception is that individuals are often expected to possess soft skills naturally, but this is not the case.